March 28, 2026

 When injuries prevent you from participating in hobbies, recreational activities, social events, or other aspects of life that you previously enjoyed, you may be entitled to loss of enjoyment of life damages.
 A person who can no longer play sports, travel, garden, or spend active time with their family because of accident-related injuries has suffered a genuine and compensable loss.

 Loss of consortium is a claim brought by the spouse or close family member of the injured person.
 It compensates for the loss of companionship, affection, intimacy, support, and the ability to maintain a normal marital or family relationship.
-In wrongful death cases, loss of consortium damages can be especially significant for surviving family members.
+In wrongful death settlement cases, loss of consortium damages can be especially significant for surviving family members.

 If your injuries result in permanent scarring, disfigurement, or the loss of a limb, you are entitled to additional non-economic damages that reflect the lasting physical and emotional impact of these visible injuries.
 The value of scarring and disfigurement damages depends on factors including the location and visibility of the scars, the victim’s age and occupation, whether corrective surgery is possible, and the psychological impact of living with permanent reminders of the accident.

-Inconvenience and Loss of Independence
+The Daily Inconvenience and Loss of Freedom

 Injuries that limit your mobility, require you to depend on others for basic daily tasks, or force significant changes to your lifestyle can result in inconvenience damages.
 A victim who previously lived independently but now requires assistance with bathing, dressing, cooking, or driving has suffered a compensable loss of independence that goes beyond what medical bills and lost wages can capture.